jwestfall69/neogeo-diag-bios/docs/tests/68k/prog_rom_address_bus.md

-## P ROM Address Bus Test
+## PROG ROM Address Bus Test

 This test requires a custom diag prog board.

-The purpose of this test is to verify the address lines between the P roms and the CPU are working correctly.
+The purpose of this test is to verify the address lines between the PROG roms and the CPU are working correctly.
 This test consists of writing an incrementing word at each address line.
 These values are then re-read to verify they are correct.

 |  Address |  Value | Address Line |
 | :------: | :-----:|:------------:|